Cambobug/Web-App_Search_Testing/README.md

 *Search Suggestion Tests*

-Test 1: This test is meant to determine whether search suggestions are visible when nothing has been typed in the search bar
+Test 1: This test is meant to determine whether search suggestions are visible when nothing has been typed in the search bar.

-Test 2: This test is meant to determine whether search suggestions are visible after something has been typed into the search bar
+Test 2: This test is meant to determine whether search suggestions are visible after something has been typed into the search bar.

-Test 3: This test is meant to determine whether search suggestions are relevant to the terms in the search bar
+Test 3: This test is meant to determine whether search suggestions are relevant to the terms in the search bar.

     Test 3.1: Searching for "Soccer" and looking at suggestions to confirm majority of suggestions have term "soccer" in them